 Flavour combinations made in heaven include: tomato and basil, peanut butter and chocolate, salt and caramel.
 And pear and blue cheese.
+Here this magic duo star as the topping on a quick puff pastry Pear and Blue Cheese Tart.

 If you haven’t tried blue cheese with pears before, you are really depriving yourself and I strongly urge you to rectify that immediately.
 Get a slice of toast, top with thinly sliced pears, some blue cheese, a drizzle of honey and some crushed nuts (walnuts goes especially well).
 Take a bite and be prepared to make that noise that’s all too familiar when your mouth is stuffed full with something that is truly divine….nom nom nom….